Apple holiday season tops projections as iPhone bounces back

 Apple introduced the AirPods after removing the headphone jack from the iPhone in 2016, but the product picked up more momentum in October with a next-generation set designed to fit better in people’s ears.
 That version, called AirPods Pro, proved so popular that Apple had trouble keeping it in stock.
 The AirPods Pro also cost more at $250, compared with $160 to $200 for the previous models.

 All those factors helped Apple’s “wearables, home and accessories” category garner sales totaling $10 billion in the past quarter, a 37% increase from the previous year.
-That makes this category Apple’s fastest growing division.
+That prompted Cook to hail it as a “blowout” quarter for the wearables and accessories division, which is now Apple’s fastest growing category.